Be Well Informed! See What Coronavirus (Covid-19) Means for Black Communities

 CBH provides members with leadership and career development experiences that enhances their impact on Black communities and ensure CBH’s ability to fulfill its mission.

 The Council on Black Health (CBH) seeks to have a significant impact on health in Black communities through collaboration, discovery, and innovation.
 Formerly known as the African American Collaborative Obesity Research Network (AACORN), the Council builds on AACORN’s 15-year legacy of developing and distributing information about ways to improve the health status of Black Americans.
-CBH is buoyed by its dedicated 70 member, located in 22 U.S. communities and is led by its founder, Shiriki Kumanyika and National Director, Sheldon Oliver Watts.
+CBH is buoyed by its dedicated members, located in 22 U.S. communities and is led by its founder, Shiriki Kumanyika.

 Our Core Values